giodueck/FC-tools/src/ellipse/doc/general-design.md

 Communication to input and output registers, to interact with external devices.
 Data received and outputted is put into a queue.

-- RX: receive
+- RX: receive: read received word
-- RS: receive size
+- RC: receive count: how many words are in the receive queue
-- TX: transmit
+- TX: transmit: add word to transmit queue
-- CS: chip select
+- TC: transmit count: how many words are in the transmit queue to be read by the receiver

 ### Temporary
 Registers dedicated to temporary use, with aliases in the assembly lang.